 Jericho cracked the suitcase against her head again and again.
 She rattled against the small cage but righted herself.

 “What is the syzygy?”
 Jericho found himself asking.

 “Syzygy…” Omega cocked her head and then chuckled.
 “Who knows?
 I think I forgot what it was five lifetimes ago, but who knows, who knows.
 I don’t think Theta or Omicron remember either.
 Maybe just bits and parts.
-We just know that we have to stop it and how to stop it—which is by eliminating conductors and killing True Conductors like you, hm… that’s why we need Gamma—Wtorek Izsak, this time.
+The records are falling apart now too… We just know that we have to stop it and how to stop it—which is by eliminating conductors and killing True Conductors like you, hm… that’s why we need Gamma—Wtorek Izsak, this time.
 Gamma’s barely been initiated so Gamma remembers almost everything.”